-Independent actuarial valuations for the AIB Group Irish Pension Scheme and the AIB Group UK Pension Scheme are carried out on a triennial basis by the schemes' actuary, Mercer.
+Actuarial valuations of the AIB Group Irish Pension Scheme and the AIB Group UK Pension Scheme are carried out on a triennial basis by the schemes' actuary, Mercer.
 The most recent valuation of the Irish scheme was carried out on 30 June 2021 and reported the scheme to be in surplus.
-The next actuarial valuation of the Irish scheme will be on 30 June 2024.
-No deficit funding is anticipated at this time as the Irish scheme continues to meet the minimum Funding Standard.
+No deficit funding is anticipated at this time as the Irish scheme continues to meet the Funding Standard.
 The most recent valuation of the UK scheme was carried out on 31 December 2020.
-The next actuarial valuation of the UK scheme will be on 31 December 2023.
+The Group and the Trustee of the UK scheme previously agreed funding payments under an arrangement agreed in December 2019 which is described below.